nordanderson/google-homepage/README.md

+Nord Anderson
-Recreating google homepage by examining the source code. theodinproject.com google-homepage
+Recreating the look of google homepage using html and css theodinproject.com google-homepage
 ===============